 1. Neuroinflammation in ADHD¶

-There is growing evidence for a role of neuroinflammation in ADHD pathophysiology:
+There is increasing evidence for a role of neuroinflammation in ADHD pathophysiology:

-- There is a frequent comorbidity of ADHD with inflammatory and autoimmune disorders
+- There is a frequent comorbidity of ADHD with inflammatory and autoimmune diseases:

-- Unaffected twins of ADHD sufferers have 19% increased risk of inflammatory diseases
+- Unaffected twins of persons with ADHD have a 19% increased risk of inflammatory diseases.

-- The increased comorbidity of ADHD and asthma has been repeatedly studied
+- The increased comorbidity of ADHD and asthma has been repeatedly studied.
+Successful treatment of asthma can lead to an improvement in ADHD symptoms.

-- Conversely, prenatal exposure to inflammation causes changes in brain development, e.g., volume reduction in the cortex, which also occurs in ADHD, as well as changes in the neurotransmitter systems involved in ADHD
+- Early stress increases the risk of ADHD through inflammatory mechanisms.
+Conversely, prenatal exposure to inflammation causes changes in brain development, e.g. a reduction in volume in the cortex, which also occurs in ADHD, as well as changes in the neurotransmitter system involved in ADHD.

-- In animal models, offspring of mothers with immune activation show similarities to ADHD in behavior and neurophysiological changes
+- In animal models, offspring of mothers with immune activation show similarities with ADHD in behavior and neurophysiological changes.

-The hypothesis that ADHD is a (non)allergic high-sensitivity reaction correctly recognizes that inflammation and / or allergy occur with above-average frequency in ADHD and that high sensitivity is a central factor of ADHD.
-In our view, however, the increased inflammation and allergy is the result of the endocrine stress response, which is often flattened in ADHD-HI and regularly elevated in ADHD-I, leading to a skewed immune system in the form of a TH1 overbalance in ADHD-HI and a TH2 overbalance in ADHD-I due to the corresponding low and high cortisol stress response, respectively.
-The increased occurrence of inflammations and allergies is therefore not considered as causal, but as a reaction of the immune system to the endocrine imbalance.
+The hypothesis that ADHD is a (non-)allergic high-sensitivity reaction correctly recognizes that inflammation and / or allergies occur more frequently than average in ADHD and that high sensitivity is a central factor in ADHD.
+In our opinion, however, the increased tendency to inflammation and allergies is the consequence of the frequently flattened endocrine stress response in ADHD-HI and regularly increased endocrine stress response in ADHD-I, which leads to an imbalance of the immune system in the form of a TH1 overbalance in ADHD-HI and a TH2 overbalance in ADHD-I due to the correspondingly low or high cortisol stress response.
+We therefore do not consider the increased occurrence of inflammation and allergies to be causal, but rather a reaction of the immune system to the endocrine imbalance.

-Simulation of maternal viral infections causes increased subcortical dopamine function in rat offspring at adult but not at juvenile age with
+Simulation of maternal viral infections causes increased subcortical dopamine function in rat offspring in adulthood but not in adolescence with

 - Deficits in latent inhibition